Bandit254/MSSA-Project-Pokemon-Decision-Making/README.md

 ![ERD](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/blob/master/02.%20Database%20Entity%20Relationship%20Diagrams/CADProject%20-%2020200209%20-%20ZSilvis%20-%20ERD.jpg)

 ## Project Data
 There are many sources for Pokémon data, and there is a lot of it.
-The folder "03.
-Project Data (Excel and CSV" will contain all of the raw data that I need to complete this project.
+The folder [03.
+Project Data (Excel and CSV)](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/tree/master/03.%20Project%20Data%20%28Excel%20and%20CSV%29) will contain all of the raw data that I need to complete this project.
 Although the current competitive rules only allows for a subset of the 400 Pokémon available in Sword and Shield to participate in official battles, I want to include data on all Pokémon from all generations in order to make the application accommodating to future rules changes and new game releases.

+Most of the data I am using i

 ## Building the Database
 I will use T-SQL and Microsoft SQL Server to build the primary database for this project.
 The folder "04.
 SQL Solution and Queries" contains all of the queries I have written to build the database (so far).